srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 ### Prerequisites

-This lab assumes you have:
 * You need AHF installed user privileges or **root** access to run **getupgrade**, **setupgrade**, **unsetupgrade**, and **upgrade** commands.
 * **openssl** is needed for all platforms to support **autoupgrade**.
 If **openssl** is not present, then **autoupgrade** exits gracefully.
 * Installed AHF version 21.4.3.
-If you have already installed 22.1, then you must uninstall it.
+You can only upgrade from 21.4.3 to 22.1 so uninstall if you have installed any previous versions of AHF.

 1. To check if AHF is already installed: